 If you have a fitness tracker that also uses heart rate and perspiration to figure out the number of calories burned, your fitness tracker will likely give you a more accurate measurement of calories.

-While sleep information might be able to give you a broad overview, it likely is not going to be incredibly useful in knowing how much time you spent in a particular sleep cycle.
-So you probably don’t want to rely on this information too much.
+Sleep information can give you a broad overview.
+It likely is not going to be incredibly useful, though.
+It can be interesting to know how much time you spent in a particular sleep cycle.
+And it certainly can point to sleep problems.
+But you probably don’t want to rely on this information too much.

-At the same time, it gives you a great snapshot into what things are like when you’re sleeping.
+Your device provides a snapshot of what things are like when you’re sleeping.
 It can tell you how much you move, for example, and you’ll know if you were asleep or awake.
 This could be helpful information to know.

 Fitness Tracker Questions